ai4life-opencalls/oc_3_projec_14/vessel_segmentation/README.md

 To export these tiles and their masks, please check the script and documentation at [here](../QuPath/README.md).
 The exported tiles will be saved as `.tif` files under `tiles` directory including `images` and `labels`.

-### Step 2: Tiles Filtering
+### Step 2: Tile Filtering
-Since the annotated regions are pie-shaped, some of tiles at the edges may contain only partial annotation which means they might contain more *vessels* but without annotations.
+Since the annotated regions are pie-shaped, some tiles at the edges may contain only partial annotation which means they might contain more *vessels* but without annotations.
 This will make it hard for model to distinguish between *vessels* and *non-vessels*.
 Therefore, we need to filter out those tiles before feeding them into the model.

 To do so, first we need to export the polygon area around each annotated pie area.
 In QuPath, select the *vessel.region.small* annotation and export the polygon as a `GeoJSON` file.